 Noting that “the code set will continue to evolve,” Prestesater described how the CPT Editorial Panel added new codes in 2019 to support remote physiologic monitoring (RPM).

 While CPT codes for RPM are now in common use, “at the time, those were innovative and forward looking,” she said.
+Early CPT codes for blood glucose monitoring and basic remote monitoring services paved the way for validating and capturing medical services that extended beyond the traditional office visit, especially for patients managing chronic conditions.

 “Then, as the pandemic hit, we moved forward and digital care evolved, and we added a second set of codes in 2022 to support remote therapeutic monitoring [RTM],” Prestesater said.

 The new codes “offered a broader reach” and “provided the foundation for reporting models of care that hadn't been implemented before.”
+Specifically, the RTM codes strengthened the CPT code set’s support for team-based care by enabling reporting for services managed by non-physician providers, such as physical therapists and respiratory therapists.

 RPM tools assess data to appropriately manage diseases related to physiologic parameters, while RTM tools expand access to remote monitoring and monitoring of data related to signs, symptoms and functions of a therapeutic response.
-As adoption of new technologies increases, these codes will continue to be evolve as the Panel considers new and refined use cases.
+As adoption of new technologies increases, these codes will continue to evolve as the Panel considers new and refined use cases.

 “We need to really lean into innovation so that we can support whatever kind of models evolve that provide the right and best patient care,” she said.

-The CPT code set serves as an information engine
+CPT code set serves as information engine

 CPT codes “play a foundational, continued role” in research and testing of new payment models (PDF), Prestesater said.